factoryiq-ch/n8n-nodes-fiq-opcua/README.md

 - **Object Node ID**: (Writer, Call Method) Node ID of the object
 - **Method Node ID**: (Writer, Call Method) Node ID of the method
 - **Parameters**: (Writer, Call Method) Input arguments for the method

 ---

+## Troubleshooting

+- If you encounter issues related to OPC UA client functionality, ensure the vendor directory is up to date and only contains the minimal required files.
+- For TypeScript errors, check that `vendor/index.d.ts` matches the current exports.

+---

+## Development

+- Clone the repository
+- Install dependencies: `npm install`
+- Build: `npm run build`
+- Lint: `npm run lint`
+- Test: `npm run test`

+---